Stem Cell Transplant for Multiple Myeloma and bone cancer

 Treating Complications from Multiple Myeloma

-Patients treated for Multiple myeloma can display a wide variety of complications including some that can be life-threatening.
+Patients treated for Multiple myeloma can display a wide variety of complications, including some that can be life-threatening.
 Some common complications can include the following:

-• Bone Fractures and pain: Physical Exercise can help promote bone strength for patients with multiple myeloma; however, extreme caution should be taken to avoid injuries which can complicate treatment options.
+• Bone Fractures and pain: Physical Exercise can help promote bone strength for patients with multiple myeloma; however, extreme caution should be taken to avoid injuries, which can complicate treatment options.
 Bone pain, including tenderness, aching, or other discomforts in the bone, can be controlled with pain-relieving medications, chemotherapy, and radiation therapy for strengthening bones and preventing ankylosing spondylitis or additional bone damage for patients with multiple myeloma.
 Patients with early bone erosion symptoms can use stem cell therapy to reduce bone pain and the risk of further fractures.
 Early intervention is recommended for all patients showing early signs of bone erosions on radiology scans.

 • Anaemia: Low red blood cell count, also known as Anemia, may require patients to get blood transfusions or treatment with EPO (erythropoietin).
 Erythropoietin helps to stimulate the rapid production of red blood cells.
 EPO is most often given via injection several times per week.
-EPO therapy can help increase levels of haemoglobin protein in red blood cells that carry oxygen.
-EPO sessions can help improve several symptoms and reduces the requirement for blood transfusions.
+EPO therapy can help increase levels of hemoglobin protein in red blood cells that carry oxygen.
+EPO sessions can help improve several symptoms and reduce the requirement for blood transfusions.

-TREATMENT PRECAUTIONS & RISKS
+TREATMENT RISKS & PRECAUTIONS

 Relapsed or Refractory Multiple Myeloma